EmHain8/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 the :ref:`project file <sec_projects>`.
 It provides you with tools to:

-* Create :guilabel:`New` file from scratch or using an existing project file (see :ref:`Project files options <projectfiles_options>` for template configuration);
+* Create a :guilabel:`New` file from scratch or using an existing project file (see :ref:`Project files options <projectfiles_options>` for template configuration);
-* :guilabel:`Open...` project file from file browser or from a PostgreSQL database
+* :guilabel:`Open...` a project file from either a file browser or from a PostgreSQL database
 * :guilabel:`Close` a project or revert to its last saved state;
 * :guilabel:`Save` a project in a :file:`.qgs` or :file:`.qgz` file format, either as file or within a PostgreSQL database;